5-3-2 Formation – Ultimate Coaching Guide (With Images)

-The 5-3-2 formation is very defensive and can be a tough proposition for any team to face.
+The 5-3-2 formation is very defensive and can be a challenging proposition for any team.

 As an example, Brazil won the World Cup in 2002 playing in a 5-3-2.